Rinibr/4g-modem-manager/README.md

 # 4G Modem Manager

-This project is a graphical user interface (GUI) application designed to manage a 4G modem using Telnet access on port 4719.
+This project is a graphical user interface (GUI) application designed to manage a ALK_790 4G modem using Telnet access on port 4719.
 The application allows users to connect to the modem, send commands, and manage settings through an intuitive interface.

+Login/password default:
+admin
+admin

 ## Features